empire/go-overview1.21/session-01/presentation.md

 > It is intended that programs written to the Go 1 specification will continue to compile and run correctly, unchanged, over the lifetime of that specification.
+> … Go programs that work today should continue to work even as future releases of Go 1 arise.

 ---
 ## Backward Compatibility